AU-Master-Thesis/thesis/sections/4-results/scenarios.typ

 // #jonas[fixed the boldness overload here]

 #set enum(numbering: box-enum.with(prefix: "S-"))
-+ _*Circle*_ The environment of this scenario is empty.
++ _*Circle:*_ The environment of this scenario is empty.
 Robots are placed along the perimeter of a circle centered at the origin with radius $r$.
 Every robot is tasked with reaching the opposite side of the circle.